edmundito/ags-tween/docs/scripting/generaltweens.md

     Slider.StopTweenSize(optional TweenStopResult)
     InvWindow.StopTweenSize(optional TweenStopResult)

-Tweens the size of a GUI, Label, Button etc.
+Tweens the size of a GUI, Label, Button, TextBox, ListBox, Slider, or InvWindow.

 Returns the tween duration (in loops) if the TweenStyle is non-blocking (`eNoBlockTween`).
 For a repeat TweenStyle (`eRepeatTween` or `eRepeatReverseTween`) it returns the duration of one tween cycle.
 For blocking tweens, it returns `1`.

     // Will tween the size the statusline GUI from its current size to 50x50 pixels in 1 second. gStatusline.TweenSize(1.0, 50, 50);

+    // To Stop:
+    gStatusline.StopTweenSize();

 ## Transparency, Fade In, Fade Out